-The juice also contains protolytic enzymes that eliminate the dead skin clogging the hair follicles.
-The alkaline characteristic of aloe vera also balances the pH of the hair.
+The juice also contains protolitic enzymes that eliminate the dead skin clogging the hair follicles.
+The alkaline characteristic of aloe vera also balances the pH level of the hair.

 According to an Iranian study, the antibacterial properties of aloe vera help treat dandruff as well (52).

 15. Provides The Essential Amino Acids

 Aloe vera juice offers all the essential amino acids, which your body cannot produce (53).
 These amino acids, apart from promoting overall health, can also help in muscle building.

 And because of its detoxifying effects, the juice also helps build lean muscle mass.